 - The Mont Blanc Tunnel from Aosta, Northern Italy

 - The Autoroute Blanche, from Geneva

-- Martigny (Switzerland) and crossing the Alps (please note this route is over mountain roads and the col des montets can close during high snowfall
+- Martigny, Switzerland (please note this route is over mountain roads and the mountain pass at the Col des Montets can close during high snowfall)

-Most of Chamonix All Year properties have parking, but please double check the height restrictions if you have a large vehicle or are bringing a roof box.
-If the apartment you booked doesn’t have parking, the resort team can show you the closest free parking and paid public parking that are discounted if you buy a weekly pass with your guest card.
+Most of Chamonix All Year properties have parking, but please double-check the height restrictions if you have a large vehicle or are bringing a roof box.
+If the apartment you booked doesn’t have parking, the Resort Team can show you the closest free and paid public parking that is discounted if you buy a weekly pass with your guest card.

 - Can bring lots of luggage